tenkeyseven/Network_Programing/README.md

 ![setting](https://github.com/tenkeyseven/Network_Programing/blob/master/pictures/setting_and_packetcap.png)

 In the beginning of this program,you can choose different Network interface to capture packets (if not, the default Network interface will be `ens33`,which you can change in the codes),and afterwards you can set BPF syntax to filter the enormous packets.
-The Packets unpacking structure like that, strip packets through [DPKT](http://dpkt.readthedocs.io/en/latest/), the Different protocol layer will emerge.
+Striping packets through [DPKT](http://dpkt.readthedocs.io/en/latest/), packets structure is like that.

 ![name](https://github.com/tenkeyseven/Network_Programing/blob/master/pictures/name.png)

-you can just save by youself, name is up to you.
+you can just save by youself, it is up to you.

 ### Codes are below
 Codes:  [tk_cap.py](https://github.com/tenkeyseven/Network_Programing/blob/master/tk_cap.py)